curiositycrafter/git-trail/README.md

 git add filename.extension to add it to a staging container git add . ->alol files in a folder gets added

+git remote add origin link-> ur new local folder gets connected to the git rep

 git commit -m 'message to be displayed when saved' git push origin branch_name file is now in github